 “The Van Ness and the McAllister are rags,” Jen continued.
 “The Superior Court’s a rush, but call me anyway when you’re ten-eight.
 I might have something else for you.”

 “Check, ten four.”

-Lisa was one of the “gravy dogs” on the crew – experienced messengers who had been with the company for a couple of years or more and knew the clients and routes.
+Alice was one of the “gravy dogs” on the crew – experienced messengers who had been with the company for a couple of years or more and knew the clients and routes.
 They were fit as athletes, and they received all the rush jobs and the red hots – thirty minute and fifteen minute deliveries – because Jen knew she could count on them.
 Those rushes paid good money, and the red hots were gold.
 Jamilah hardly ever got one of those.
-Her body had changed tremendously since she'd been doing this job – she had new muscles everywhere – but she was still not as fast as the gravy dogs.
+Her body had changed tremendously since she’d been doing this job – she had new muscles everywhere – but she was still not as fast as the gravy dogs.